inmanta/inmanta-core/docs/language.rst

 When an instance of an entity is constructed, the runtime searches for refinements.
 One or more refinements are selected based on the associated conditions.
 When no implementation is found, an exception is raised.
-Entities for which no implementation is required are implemented using ``std::none``.
+Entities for which no implementation is required are implemented using :inmanta:entity:`std::none`.

 In the implementation block, the entity instance itself can be accessed through the variable self.